alesmit/mp.css/README.md

 ## Getting started

-- Download the package or install it with `npm i mp.css --save`
+- Download the package or install it with `npm i mp.css --save` / `bower install mp.css --save`
 - Include __dist/mp.min.css__ in your project
 - Start using mp.css classes to quickly apply style to your elements